PatrykFlama/Tetris-competitive-edition/README.md

 Tetris game with competitive gamemode!

 ## How to run
 Compile with _make main_.
-Tested on Linux Ubuntu 20.04.5 LTS.
+Tested on Linux Ubuntu 20.04.5 LTS.\
+Standard libraries and ncurses mandatory.

 ## Tetrominos
 ![image](README_files/tetrominos.png)